shuhui-wang/myacademicresume/content/publication/preprint/index.md

 ---
-abstract: The purpose of the present invention is to provide a construction method for a vegetation buffer with optimized water flow path, which is beneficial for runoff velocity and surface scouring reduction.
-Specifically, the removal of agricultural surface pollutants by plants is enhanced by constructing small recessed ecological filter ponds to increase the residence time of water in the buffer.
+abstract: This study provides a novel construction method of vegetated buffer stripes with the aim of optimizing flow routing and reducing runoff velocity and surface scouring, where the ecological efficiency (efficiency of reducing non-point source pollution) of the vegetated buffer stripes is improved by constructing small recessed ecological vegetation ponds.
 authors:
 - Yunqi Wang
 - Jing Fu